-This is a limited enrolment program open only to those who earn a mark of at least 70% in one of the required first-year language courses (for the major) or in a first-year history or political science course (for the minor) and who also successfully complete at least 4 full courses in first year.
+This is a limited enrolment program open only to those who earn a mark of at least 70% in one of the required first or second year language courses (for the major) or in a first-year history or political science course (for the minor) and who also successfully complete at least 4 full courses in first year.
 Visit the European Studies Program web site for updated information about requirements, course offerings, and events: www.utoronto.ca/esp .European Studies Major (Arts program)

 NOTE: Some of the courses listed below may have prerequisites; some may be offered in alternate years.
 The list reflects information available at the time of printing.
 Consult the Program Advisor for up-to-date information.